 VCUarts’ facilities range from converted turn-of-the-century buildings to warehouses to performance venues and repurposed retail spaces, dotted throughout the campus.
 Our spaces are designed to be flexible and to accommodate all kinds of creativity.

-Art Foundation in Bowe Street Deck, 609 Bowe St. Art Foundation students have exclusive access to 609 Bowe Street, a 30,000 square foot active working environment that houses studios, computer labs, academic advisors, a woodshop, media room, and a hallway that doubles as a constantly changing exhibition space.
+First year visual artists enrolled in the Art Foundation program have exclusive access to 609 Bowe Street, a 30,000 square foot active working environment that houses studios, computer labs, academic advisors, a woodshop, media room, and a hallway that doubles as a constantly changing exhibition space.

-Shafer Street Playhouse, 221 N. Shafer St. The Shafer Street Playhouse includes a design studio and three large rehearsal and performance spaces used by the Department of Theatre in addition to a 150-seat theater.
+The Shafer Street Playhouse includes a design studio, three large rehearsal and performance spaces used by the theatre department, and a 150-seat theater.